DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### --assertion-timeout \<ms\>

-Specifies the time (in milliseconds) within which TestCafe makes attempts to successfully execute an [assertion](../test-api/assertions/README.md) if a [selector property](../test-api/selecting-page-elements/selectors/using-selectors.md#define-assertion-actual-value) or a [client function](../test-api/obtaining-data-from-the-client/README.md) was passed as an actual value.
+Specifies the time (in milliseconds) TestCafe attempts to successfully execute an [assertion](../test-api/assertions/README.md) if a [selector property](../test-api/selecting-page-elements/selectors/using-selectors.md#define-assertion-actual-value) or a [client function](../test-api/obtaining-data-from-the-client/README.md) was passed as an actual value.
 See [Smart Assertion Query Mechanism](../test-api/assertions/README.md#smart-assertion-query-mechanism).